argrelay/argrelay/readme.md

     ```

     While it is running (temporarily),<br/>
-    this sub-shell is configured with completion for `relay_demo` command.
+    this sub-shell is configured for Bash Tab-completion for `relay_demo` command.

 *   Try to complete command `relay_demo`: